metalninja1001/theperfectreverseshell/README.md

   ![image](https://user-images.githubusercontent.com/101802030/225966196-e8fbf262-21d3-445c-a3c5-57aeab8c5b8a.png)

+  - Alternatively you can log onto the host using evil-winrm and the obtained ntlm hash.
+  - Use the following command on kali : evil-winrm -i <ip address> -u <username> -H <ntlm hash>

   Disclaimer : All activities showcased are performed within the confines of legal law.
 Please ensure that these steps are only carried out on authorized hosts or within a home environment.